Bob Baffert

-Robert A. Baffert (born January 13, 1953) is an American racehorse trainer who trained the 2015 Triple Crown winner American Pharoah and 2018 Triple Crown winner Justify.
-Baffert's horses have won a record six Kentucky Derbies, seven Preakness Stakes, three Belmont Stakes, and three Kentucky Oaks.
+Robert A. Baffert (born January 13, 1953) is an American racehorse trainer.
+He has trained two Triple Crown winners: American Pharoah in 2015 and Justify in 2018.
+Baffert's horses have won the Kentucky Derby six times, tying the record with Ben A. Jones for wins by a trainer.
+He holds the trainer record for the Preakness Stakes with eight wins and has won the Belmont Stakes and Kentucky Oaks three times each.
+He is a four-time winner of the Eclipse Award for Outstanding Trainer.
+He has also been the subject of significant controversy regarding repeated incidents of his horses failing drug tests.

 Early life and career

 Baffert grew up on a ranch in Nogales, Arizona, where his family raised cattle and chickens.
 When he was 10, his father purchased some Quarter Horses and he practiced racing them on a dirt track.
 In his teens, he worked as a jockey for $100 a day in informal Quarter Horse races on the outskirts of Nogales.
 From there, he moved to racing at recognized tracks, scoring his first victory at age 17 in 1970.

 Baffert graduated from the University of Arizona's Race Track Industry Program with a Bachelor of Science degree, got married, and began training quarter horses at a Prescott, Arizona farm.
 By age 20, he had developed a reputation as a trainer and was hired by other trainers to run their stables.
 His first winner was Flipper Star at Rillito Park on January 28, 1979.
 In the 1980s, Baffert moved to California and worked at Los Alamitos Race Course, where he switched to training Thoroughbreds full-time in 1991.
 He got his first big break in 1992 when he won his first Breeder's Cup race with Thirty Slews.

 Baffert established his early reputation with less expensive horses like Silver Charm and Real Quiet, bought for $16,500 and $17,000 respectively.
 Fellow trainer D. Wayne Lukas attributed Baffert's success to his "extraordinary eye for a good horse" and his management ability in finding the right opportunities for his charges.